 What we learned from the 2020 Hurricane Season

 Unpredictable.
 That’s one word that comes to mind when you look at this 2020 hurricane season map.
 It has been full of twists and turns.
-Some of us in the Houston/Galveston Gulf Coast Texas area thought for sure we’d see another Hurricane Harvey.
-We lucked out, while the East Texas and Louisiana coastline was visited repeatedly by storms that just seemed determined to hit its target.
+East Texas and Louisiana coastline were visited repeatedly by storms that just seemed determined to hit their target.

 So, what have we learned?